ahugo93/Binge_Raters-MP2/README.md

 # Binge Raters Application

-A full stack application for users to explore, add, and review their favorite TV Shows.
+A full stack application for users to explore and review their favorite TV Shows and Movies.
-With this application users would be able to rate their favorite shows for others to see and find new binge worthy shows.
+With this application users would be able to rate their favorite shows and movies for others to see and find new binge worthy shows.

 ## Features

-- Create new TV Show options
-- Remove TV Shows you feel are no longer binge worthy
-- Update existing show ratings or information
+- Explore thousands of shows and movies from different streaming platforms
-- Rate your favorite shows based on its binge worthy-ness
+- Rate your favorite shows and movies based on its binge worthy-ness
+- Comment your thoughts on movies and shows you've seen and loved or hated